Paul Meier (voice coach): Background and early career

 Meier was born in Devizes, England, and grew up in London.
 He received an Honors in Phonetics and Dialects from Rose Bruford College of Theatre and Performance in London; a BA (Honors) in English and American Literature from the University of Kent at Canterbury, England; and a Certificate of Proficiency in Phonetics (first class) from the University of London.
+Meier has also authored books.

 Before relocating permanently to the United States in 1978, Meier was a member of the BBC Drama Repertory Company, acting in more than 100 radio dramas alongside such colleagues as Richard Burton, Sir Derek Jacobi, Dame Flora Robson and Paul Scofield.

-Dialect, Accent and Voice Work
+Dialect, accent and voice work

-Following many years of acting, teaching and directing at a number of theaters and universities, such as the Royal Academy of Dramatic Arts (RADA), The London Academy of Music and Dramatic Art (LAMDA), Webber Douglas Academy of Dramatic Art, Austin Peay State University and the University of North Carolina School of the Arts, Meier turned most of his attention to the study and instruction of accents and dialects of the English language.
+Following many years of acting, teaching, and directing at a number of theaters and universities, such as the Royal Academy of Dramatic Arts (RADA), The London Academy of Music and Dramatic Art (LAMDA), Webber Douglas Academy of Dramatic Art, Austin Peay State University and the University of North Carolina School of the Arts, Meier turned most of his attention to the study and instruction of accents and dialects of the English language.
 In 1998, he founded Paul Meier Dialect Services and, three years later, published Accents & Dialects for Stage and Screen, a dialect-instruction textbook for actors, and his more specialized Dialects of the British Isles.
-In addition, Meier is the author and publisher of dozens of smaller books, CDs and custom recordings of close to 200 plays and musicals.
-His dialect training is known for its seven-step method and proprietary “signature sounds.”
+In addition, Meier is the author and publisher of dozens of smaller books, CDs, and custom recordings of close to 200 plays and musicals.
+His dialect training is known for its seven-step method and proprietary "signature sounds".

-Meier provides training for actors wishing to learn a dialect and ESL students wishing to reduce their foreign-language accent.
-He also currently is a professor of theatre at the University of Kansas.
+Meier provides training for actors wishing to learn a dialect and ESL students wishing to reduce their foreign-language accents.
+He is currently professor emeritus of theatre at the University of Kansas.

-He has coached many feature films, including Oscar-winning director Ang Lee’s Ride With the Devil, starring Tobey Maguire, Skeet Ulrich and Jewel Kilcher; Molokai: The Story of Father Damien, directed by Paul Cox and starring Peter O’Toole, Kris Kristofferson, Sam Neill and Tom Wilkinson; and Virginia, directed by Dustin Lance Black and starring Ed Harris and Jennifer Connelly.
+He has coached many feature films, including Oscar-winning director Ang Lee's Ride With the Devil, starring Tobey Maguire, Skeet Ulrich and Jewel Kilcher; Molokai: The Story of Father Damien, directed by Paul Cox and starring Peter O'Toole, Kris Kristofferson, Sam Neill and Tom Wilkinson; and Virginia, directed by Dustin Lance Black and starring Ed Harris and Jennifer Connelly.

 Meier has been heard internationally in commercials for such clients as Ford, Coca-Cola, Sprint, Bayer and Walmart.
 He was the voice of the Walmart icon Smiley in 2003.
-He has also recorded numerous audio books, the most recent being Ayn Rand’s Anthem.
+He has also recorded numerous audiobooks, the most recent being Ayn Rand's Anthem.